Genhain/JSONObject-Temporary-/README.md

 and you can then access the values normally as one would traverse a swift collection.

-If However you wish to iterated through the json and get a value directly, you can.
+If however you wish to iterate through the json and get a value directly, you can.

 	let nameOfFirstStuff: String = jsonObject.value(forKeyPath: "first.name")
 	let nameOfSecondStuff: String = jsonObject.value(forKeyPath: "second.name")